solidjs-community/solid-primitives/packages/lifecycle/README.md

 - `false` on the client if the component evaluation is during a hydration process.
 - `true` on the client if the component evaluates after hydration or during clinet-side rendering.

-If it returns `false` it means that you can safely change the initial values of signals that are used in the JSX, without causing a mismatch between the server and client.
+If it returns `true` it means that you can safely change the initial values of signals that are used in the JSX, without causing a mismatch between the server and client.

 It can be used in computations as a signal, and it will trigger a re-evaluation when the hydration state changes.